ARCO DE LA REINA

-The building was built in 1933 with a capacity for 2,400 spectators.
+It was built in 1933 with a capacity for 2,400 spectators.
 At that time, it was the largest stage in Quito where opera, ballet, theater and zarzuela shows were offered.
-When the 80s arrived, the public stopped attending, seduced by television and video.
-Between 1988 and 1997, the Bolívar surrendered to the audiovisual media and functioned exclusively as a cinema.
-In 1997, the Theater Company resumed its management, resolved to restore it and the theater regain its status as a cultural stage.
-In the following two years, 65 activities were accomplished until, in August 1999, a fire consumed 70% of all facilities.
-However, a few weeks after the tragedy, the curtain rose again and from the seats blackened by the fire, the audience applauded a version of Don Quixote on the roofless stage.
-The crusade for the reconstruction of the Bolívar has been an example of the tenacity and love to preserve the icons of the city.
+When the 80s arrived, the public stopped attending, because people preferred television and video.
+Between 1988 and 1997, the Bolívar worked exclusively as a cinema.
+In 1997, the Theater Company resumed its management, restored it and the theater regain its status as a cultural stage.
+In the following two years, 65 activities were held in this place.
+Unfortunately, in August 1999, a fire consumed 70% of all facilities.
+However, a few weeks after the tragedy, the curtain rose again and from the seats blackened by the fire, the audience applauded a different version of Don Quixote on the roofless stage.
+The crusade for the reconstruction of the Bolívar has been an example of the tenacity and love from the citizens looking to preserve the cultural icons.

 On the ground floor of the theater, try delicious food at the La Purísima restaurant or a bite at the Galleti café; in its mezzanine, the iconic Wonder Bar 1933 is a cultural center with a more contemporary offering where events and concerts are held.